 How do I light my stove?

 First make sure everything is tightened.
 Make sure to tighten the hose onto the stove with a wrench.
 Remove/open all lids and accessories from over burner.
 If using a long nose match, light match and place through lighting hole then turn on gas.
-If using a grill igniter, turn knob on stove to warm then push the ignitor button to light stove.
+If using an igniter, turn knob on stove to warm then push the ignitor button to light stove.

 The inside of my lid appears to have the paint peeling off.